 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the report of the Board of Directors and the additional information to the statement of profit or loss and other comprehensive income in pages 27 to 31, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Report of the Board of Directors, but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.